 Even to this day, although there may exist hurdles to establishing women on an equal footing with men owing to Nepal’s long-existing cultural paradigms that downplay a women’s role in achieving great heights; we still have enough room to reject the old phenomena which falsely claims that women are not as capable as men.
 Rather, we see a growing number of participation of women in almost every sector of the economy, however patriarchal our society may be.

-Besides, Nepali women leaders have already served at the decision-making level with having a strong commitment to their visions and goals, and as a result, these extraordinary women have established a construct which really tells us that each woman has the capability to become leaders, be it their own personal life or their career.
+Besides, Nepali women leaders have already served at the decision-making level with having a strong commitment to their visions and goals, and as a result, these extraordinary women have established a construct that really tells us that each woman has the capability to become leaders, be it their own personal life or their career.

 We– as an equal opportunity provider startup company–rightfully subscribe to the notion that every woman’s presence adds a unique flair of love and compassion to our lives.
 She makes our lives more beautiful.
 She is competent and capable like any man or even more.
 In light of this, we strongly embrace the idea for women’s equal representation in all areas of the economy, we believe it’s importance is even more pronounced in the education and employment sector.
 Every woman’s voice should be heard and they should be respected for their ideas and recognized for their initiatives.